bcgsc/btllib/README.md

   * Make a commit after the above step, in case it has made any changes to wrappers or formatting.
 Don't commit the changes made to the `sdsl-lite` subproject.
 Meson config file adjusts the `sdsl-lite` config in order for it to work for `btllib`, but this is done ad hoc and is not necessary to be committed.
 By doing it ad hoc we keep a list of differences compared to the upstream repository.
 - Before making a release, in the `build` dir:
   * Do the same as for a pull request and
-  * `ninja docs` to regenerate docs to reflect the release.
+  * `ninja docs` to regenerate docs to reflect the release and commit the changes.
-  * `meson dist --allow-dirty` to generate a self-contained package. `--allow-dirty` permits making a distributable with uncommited changes.
+  * `meson dist --allow-dirty` to generate a self-contained package based on the last commit. `--allow-dirty` permits making a distributable with uncommited changes.
 This is necessary as `sdsl-lite` dependency has ad hoc changes made during the build process.
 The resulting distributable will be compressed with xz.
 For easier use, decompress it and then compress with gzip.
 Attach the resulting file to the release.

 The following are all the available `ninja` commands which can be run within `build` directory:
 - `ninja format` formats the whitespace in code (requires clang-format 8+).